How can I get my results?

 Can my children sign up?

 Yes!
-There are 6 distance options for children aged 5 - 15 years old.
-Head to abudhabi.triathlon.org/enter for more information on the children's races.
+There will be multiple distance options for children aged 5 - 15 years old.
+More information coming soon.

 Do I need triathlon specific equipment?